 In 2012, researchers from the Harvard School of Public Health showed in two studies a strong connection between CCD and neonicotinoids.
 After the second study, lead author Alex Lu said in a release, “We demonstrated again in this study that neonicotinoids are highly likely to be responsible for triggering CCD in honey bee hives that were healthy prior to the arrival of winter.”

 So, why are honey bees so important?
-Simply put, honey bees are responsible for pollinating one third of the crops in the United States.
+Simply put, honey bees are responsible for pollinating one-third of the crops in the United States.
 Hence, if there were no more bees, the consequences would be devastating.

 We’re not here to settle the debate over what’s causing the alarming rate of bee deaths, just to shine a light on the situation, and to demonstrate how responsible tree care professionals can most safely perform pest control.
+We also advocate organic pest control when possible.

 First off, we don’t use any foliar sprays, which as the name suggests, is sprayed directly on the foliage.
 We do a basal bark spray and injections, and when necessary, a root drench.